 Who We Are

-- The first project focused on rebuilding and adapting trusted information networks in post-Katrina New Orleans; it pioneered sharing civic news and information via SMS
+The first Listening Post project focused on rebuilding and adapting trusted information networks in post-Katrina New Orleans; it pioneered sharing civic news and information via SMS.

-- It also inspired a “Playbook,” which we launched in 2017, and outlined a 7-step community engagement process to assist media outlets and community groups in creating their own Listening Post-inspired news and information platforms
+With this experience and dozens of civic media projects later, the Listening Post Collective released a “Playbook” in 2017, a PDF that outlined a 7-step community engagement process to assist media outlets and community groups in creating their own Listening Post-inspired news and information platforms.

 Listening is our greatest tool